Inference for continuous-time long memory randomly sampled processes

-In this section we study the existence of the spectral density of the sampled process $Y_n$.
-In the next proposition we establish the relationship between the spectral densities of $X_t$ and $Y_n$ and we will prove in this section that the existence of the spectral density is preserved by random sampling. \begin{Lem} Assume that the continuous-time process $X$ has a spectral density denoted by $f_X$.
-Then the discrete-time process $Y$ admits a spectral density and it is given by the following formula
+Under the assumptions $ H_X$ and $H_T$, \cite{Phi2} show that if $X$ is stationary then so is $Y$.
+Moreover, its covariance function is of the following form

-where $\hat S$ is the characteristic function of $s$. \end{Lem} \begin{proof} Using the fact that $T_j=\Delta_1+\cdots+\Delta_j$, we can easily check that $Y$ is stationary.
-Its covariance function can be computed via Fubini as follows:
+Note that the independence of $X$ and the renewal process imposed in $H_T$, is required to get \eqref{gammak2}.
+In the next proposition, we prove that the existence of the spectral density is preserved by random sampling and we establish the link between the spectral densities of processes $X$ and $Y$. \begin{prop}